 This year I’ve been applying a henna, amla, and coconut milk mixture to my hair every two months.
 This provides my hair with an incredible deep conditioning and strengthening treatment as well as boosting my red henna highlights.
 You can find this most recent full strength henna recipe here.
-The only problem is that I’ve become
+The only problem is that because I’ve become

 extra lazy busy, I missed my last full henna treatment.
 This is where the DIY Henna Tea Strengthening & Conditioning Spritz comes into the picture.